What’s the best broadband for working from home?

 For even better coverage, consider a mesh WiFi system, which can extend coverage seamlessly across every room.

-You’ll also have to consider if you have any data limits and the strength of your signal.
-Many mobile data plans have a limit on how much high-speed internet you can use before speeds slow down, and you use a hotspot for long hours, you may run out of high-speed data quickly, leading to slower internet that can make working difficult.
+You’ll also have to consider if you have any data limits and signal strength.
+Many mobile data plans have a limit on how much high-speed internet you can use before speeds slow down, which can make working difficult over long periods.
 Some network providers offer unlimited hotspot plans, but they may still reduce speeds after a certain amount of usage.

-Upgrade your home-working setup with the Virgin Media broadband
+Upgrade your home-working setup with Virgin Media broadband

 When it comes to broadband for working from home, we’ve got you covered.
 Our superfast fibre broadband is great for keeping your connection fast and reliable all day-long, featuring speeds of up to 1130 Mbps and beyond with our gigabit broadband.